GAD-cell/Triton_kernel/README.md

 # Triton_kernel
-A playground repo to test some basics triton kernels implémentations
+A playground repo to test some basics triton kernels implementations